paulhibbitts/published-markdown-files/leap-into-open-publishing-standalone-guide.md

 > [!TIP]
 > You can also upload existing Markdown files by using **Add File › Upload files** in your repository, or use an app such as **[GitHub Desktop](https://github.com/apps/desktop)** to quickly synchronize files between your desktop and a GitHub or Codeberg repository.

+### Challenge 3 Review
+- [ ] Repository created and public
+- [ ] Markdown file contains at least 1 heading and 1 paragraph
+- [ ] File renders correctly in Docsify-This
+- [ ] Published URL is shareable

 ---